Christos1122/elk-project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- Filebeat: Watches for log data abotu the file system/machine.
+- Filebeat: Watches for log data about the file system/machine.
 - Metricbeat: Records a machines metrics.

 The configuration details of each machine may be found below.